-“I am drawn to printmaking for it’s ability to illustrate this layering.
-The physical process of making a print; the adding, erasing, blurring and revealing, seems to mimic the way these layers are built up.
+Annie has always been intrigued by flora and fauna, and working in layers, as one can do with monotype printmaking, is a process akin to peeling back the layers of the natural world.
+The physical process of making such a print; the painterly adding of ink, then the erasing, blurring and revealing, seems to mimic the way these layers are built up.
 Some layers are transparent, some less so.
-And some obscure the layer behind, forming complexities within the image.”
+And some obscure the layer behind, forming complexities within the image.

-Visually and conceptually, Wasdell’s work balances the familiar with the abstract; the creased paper becomes a rocky terrain, the crumpled bed-sheet, a landscape.
-They are knowingly flawed, rather than smooth, crisp and ‘in order’, representing the physicality of the world; the fragility, the unpredictability, and the emotional shifting of existence.
+Visually and conceptually, the work balances between the familiar and the abstract.
+They are all in some way irregular, sometimes flawed, rather than smooth, crisp and in order.
+They represent the physicality of the world; the fragility, the unpredictability and the ever-shifting of our existence.